h1dd3nsn1p3r/svelteTodo/README.md

 ## Setup

 Clone this repo & run `npm install` to install all the dependencies.
 Once you are done installing the dependencies, its time to install the json-server globally.

-Run `npm install -g json-server` to install the json-server globally.Once dependencies has been installed, running the app is pretty simple.
-Just run `npm run dev` to start the app & run `npm run db` to start the json-server.
+- Run `npm install -g json-server` to install the json-server globally.

+Once dependencies has been installed, running the app is pretty simple.

+- Run `npm run dev` to start the app.
+- Run `npm run db` to start the json-server.

-### Credits
+## Credits

 - [Svelte](https://svelte.dev/)
 - [Svente French Toast](https://svelte-french-toast.com/)